-It is the policy of the College and the SSC not to reinstate students with 128 credit hours solely for the purpose of improving their grade point average or removing an honor point deficiency to meet the 2.0 cumulative grade point average requirement for the baccalaureate (B.S.E.) degree requirements.
+It is the policy of the College and the SSC not to reinstate students with 128 credit hours solely for the purpose of improving their grade point average or removing an honor point deficit to meet the 2.0 cumulative grade point average requirement for the baccalaureate (B.S.E.) degree requirements.

-Students seeking reinstatement may be required to meet the SSC, where two committee members hear the student's case.
+Petitions submitted by students seeking reinstatement will be reviewed by two members of the SSC.
 The Committee will either approve the student's reinstatement, or require a permanent or temporary dismissal.
 When a student is reinstated, he or she is required to sign a contract that states the conditions he or she must meet in order to continue in future terms.

 Reinstated students are not permitted to register for future terms unless they can demonstrate they have met their conditions of reinstatement.
-Students must wait until grades are posted or complete a progress report, before early registration, available at http:// ossa.engin.umich.edu/scholastic-standingcommittee/progress-reports/.
+Students must wait until grades are posted or complete a progress report, before early registration, available on the web.
 The Progress Report must be submitted to the SSC, 129 Chrysler Center, once completed.